 1. Register for a free Backup account and log in to the CBackup desktop program.

-4. Go back to CBackup, in the Complete the cloud drive information window, edit the Display name and Storage path of the adding Dropbox.
-Tick the checkbox next to Please do not change the path directly in the third-party cloud drive, or modify or delete the backup file and click OK.
+3. Go back to CBackup, in the Complete the cloud drive information window, edit the Cloud name and Storage path of the adding Dropbox.
+Tick the checkbox next to Please don't modify or delete the CBackup path or backup files in your Dropbox account and click OK.

 Step 2.
 Backup files to Dropbox using CBackup

-1. Select Backup Tasks and click on New Task.
+1. Select Backup and click on Backup PC to Public Cloud.

 2. Rename the task name (Optional).
-Then, press Add Source to locate files and folders that need to be backed up.
+Then, locate files and folders that need to be backed up.

 ✎Note: Before initiating the backup task, you can click Settings to enable more features of CBackup.